aelzenaar/ncea-notes/unibooks.md

    _Cranks_ is a short collection of random stories.
 (516.204 D84 and 510 D84)
  * Stephen Krantz, _Mathematical Apocrypha_ and _More Mathematical Apocrypha_.
 "If it's the quotient rule you wish to know,/It's low-de-high
    less high-de-low./Then draw the line and down below,/Denominator squared will go."
 (510 K897m and 510 K897ma)
+ * Richard Feynman, _Surely You're Joking, Mr. Feynman!_ and _What Do You Care What Other People Think?_.
+These books are classic, but they are a little old-fashioned (sorry, what I mean to say is that they are quite sexist).
+(530.0973 F43Y and 530.0973 F43Yw)
  * Carl E. Linderholm, _Mathematics Made Difficult_.
 This book needs no introduction and no recommendation, it is a classic.
 (510 L74)
  * Norman E. Steenrod; Paul R. Halmos; Menahem M Schiffer; and Jean A. Dieudonné, _How to Write Mathematics_.
 This is a collection of four essays, the theme being mathematical writing (planning structure, style of writing, etc.).
 Well worth the read.
 (510.149 H84)